anuket-project/RM/doc/ref_model/chapters/chapter08.rst

      - N
      - Y (*)

-**Table 8-8.
-TEC exceptions to infrastructure profile features and requirements**
+**Table 8-8:** TEC exceptions to infrastructure profile features and requirements

 * This is immaterial if the number of CPU sockets (infra.hw.cpu.cfg.001) is 1.